Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # User Experience
 ## Design, Features
 border-radius were rounded to give a sensation of tranquility
+### Background picture
+A picture for the background was added to give a 3D feelling and to give the sensation that the bacground could be touched.
+The reason for that is because the targeted people are people that like doing manual work including crochet and potentially knitting and sewing.
+I thus explect that many of this persons like to touch tissues and surfaces and thus added the background that gives this sensation (in my opinion of course).
+For a visual cohesion, the image was also used for the headings and footer and colors on top were 0.7 transparent to permit a subtil visualisation of the background image.

 ### Link to wireframes

+### Logo
+Logo was made using Inkscape using colors from the theme ()
 ### Theme Colors
 Theme colors were inspirided from the palettes:https://colorideas.net/del-rio-gray-iceberg-powder-blue-color-palette/ and https://icolorpalette.com/imagepalette/color-palette-ideas-from-horizon-sky-shore-image-2
 This palettes were chosen because it gives an overall sensation of calm and the addition of the orange color stimulates the curiosity and thus the creativity.